Weft

 Weft's build is sleek, lithe and narrow-hipped, very much a martial artist.
 A human would view him as rather feminine.
 Among his species this body shape would be seen as fit, masculine, attractive (if he wasn't a monk) and a bit stereotypical of 'dumb muscle'.
 Age-wise, he resembles an Earth human in its thirties.

-Weft's face is broad in terms of bone structure but carries no extra fat.
-He has an unremarkable, not-particularly-attractive face for a middle-aged male of his species.
-His eyes are pale green and shaped typically.
-Weft has naturally grey hair, not caused by age, which is cut reasonably short, always in a practical style that won't obscure his vision.
+Weft has naturally grey hair (not caused by age, not unusual for his species) which is cut reasonably short, always in a practical style that won't obscure his vision.
 He doesn't wear makeup.
 Weft's skin is smooth and unwrinkled, of a typical texture for a middle-aged working male.
 He has no major marks or scarring visible, though he does have a mesh of very fine, practically invisible lines on his palms.

 Facial expressions can be hard for offworlders to interpret at first (see species article).
 Weft doesn't show fear in danger or combat situations, though being cornered by amorous angels or curious people is another matter.
 When he forgets himself he can be animated and friendly.